tzekid/tzekid.github.io/src/zz__hello_world.md

 ### Goals

 The main goals of this website was to put myself out there and learn to write for an audience.
-Interacting with an audience I've still got to figure out, but for now I'll post the articles on HN.

 The main design choice for the website was: steal as much as possible from other people, and hope you have stolen enough so that people won't pinpoint the source at first glance.